 Viewing will be at Donaldson Funeral Home in Laurel, Maryland, on Friday, February 7, 2020, from 2-4 and 6-8 p.m.
 There will be a viewing on Saturday, February 8, from 10-11 a.m. at Resurrection of Our Lord Church, followed by the funeral mass at 11:00.
 Interment will immediately follow at Ivy Hill Cemetery.
 A repast will be held at Resurrection of Our Lord church hall after the interment.

-To send flowers to William "Bill" Stoner, Sr. "Stoney"'s family, please visit our floral section.
+To plant a tree in memory of William "Bill" Stoner, Sr. "Stoney", please visit our tribute store.